FullstackWEB-developer/mepa-ovipro-api-template/infra/README.md

 ### Node & NPM

-Make sure you use latest LTS version for Node.
-Consider using [n](https://github.com/tj/n) for version management.
+Check package.json for engine versions.
+Projects aim to support lts versions.
+Consider using n for version management.

 -   run `n lts` to install latest LTS

-NOTE (23.3.2021): npm 7.x is currently bugged with authenticating private NPM registries.

--   run `npm i -g npm@6` to downgrade
+### Docker

+Docker is required for some activities like containerized test execution or containerized (Java) builds.

 ### Almamedia's private NPM packages